 WASHINGTON, Sept.
-28,-It is tearned that the President is not expected to return to Washington to Gray Gables until about October 15.
-Becretary Carlisle will be at the treasury department next Monday.
+28,-It is learned that the President is not expected to return to Washington to Gray Gables until about October 15.
+Secretary Carlisle will be at the treasury department next Monday.

-WASHINGTON, Bept.
+WASHINGTON, Sept.
 28 .- Minister Denby cabled the state department today from Pekin as follows:

-"The yamen have telegraphed the anthorities at Chill, Bhanghai and Bhensi to appoint an officer to ercort the commission.
+"The yamen have telegraphed the authorities at Chili, Shanghai and Shenai to appoint an officer to ercort the commission.
 An edict will issue in a few

-NEW YORK, Sept.
-28.-The final battle for the polo association cham-pionship carrying with it the oup preby William Waldorf Aston sented took place on the Prospect Park parade grounds yesterday between the Rocks way club team of Cedarburst, Lond Island and the Myopia ciubiteam from Hamilton, Mass.
-It was witnessed by from 12,000 to 15,000 spectators, wh were enthusiastic over the super playing and were greatly excited seeing the most brilliant player of the day, Foxboil Keene, nearly kills under his horse at an exciting jun ture of the game.
-The team from the ture of the game.
-The team from the Myonia clubwon the contest by a sec of 44 to 24, but there was no suc
+New York, Sept.
+28.-The final hattle for the polo association cham-pionship carrying with it the oup preby William Waldorf Astor, sented took place on the Prospect Park parade grounds yesterday between the Rocksway club team of Cedarhurst, Long Island and the Myopia clubiteam from Hamilton, Mass.
+It was witnessed by from 12,000 to 15,000 spectstors, who were enthusiastic over the superh playing and were greatly excited at playing and were greatly excited as seeing the most brilliant player of the day, Foxboil Keene, nearly killed under his borse at an exciting juncture of the game.
+The team from the Myonia club won the contest hy a score of $4\frac{3}{4}$ to $2\frac{3}{4}$, but there was no such inequality in the game as the score